wst3pniewski/knn_kmeans/README.md

-# KNN, KMEANS in python
+# KNN, KMEANS algorithms from scratch in python